Interstate 495 (Massachusetts): History

 As early as the late 1940s, a plan was developing for an "outer circumferential highway" around Boston, a limited-access freeway meant to have an approximate 30 mi radius from the Boston city center.
 A portion of this new "outer circumferential highway" southeast of the US 1 junction in Foxborough was meant to be a "relocation" of the existing Route 28, which was quickly changed in 1947 to a new designation of Route 25 as a full-length freeway from the Route 24 expressway in Raynham to Wareham.
 The section of I-495 between Route 24 in Raynham and I-95 at the Foxborough–Mansfield town line began construction at I-95 in 1976 and finished at the Route 25/Route 24 interchange in 1982.
 (Prior to 1982, I-495 ended at I-95; the section from Raynham to Wareham was just signed as Route 25).
 Route 25 was constructed in stages from the late 1950s to the late 1960s.

 Future

-In 2014, a new intelligent transportation system system was installed to help commuters and the state better understand the traffic congestion on I-495.
+In 2014, a new intelligent transportation system was installed to help commuters and the state better understand the traffic congestion on I-495.
 Some improvements expected to come to I-495 in the next few years include a project that will install fiber-optic cable, traffic cameras, and variable-message signs on I-495 from I-90 (Hopkinton) to I-93 (Andover).